 Oh, and if your office heating is wonky in winter, lobby to fix it now while heating engineers are charging normal rates.
 Then no one will have to be bounced into an expensive instant fix!

 Avoid your fingers freezing to the desk...

-- Make sure that you are not heating a room with open windows and doors; you may be wasting half your building's energy and exposing yourself to unnecessary air pollution from outside.
+- Avoid heating a room with open windows and doors.
+You may be wasting half your building's energy.
+And exposing yourself to air pollution from outside.